Oscar Lambert

 Oscar Parmenas "Paddy" Lambert (October 25, 1890 - May 27, 1970) was an American football, basketball, baseball, table tennis, and chess player.
 He played college football for West Virginia Wesleyan College from 1912 to 1913 and was captain of the school's 1913 football team.
 He also played at first base for the West Virginia Wesleyan baseball team.
 While attending law school at the University of Michigan, he played for the 1917 Michigan Wolverines football team and was selected as a second-team All-American and a first-team All-Western player.
 Lambert later practiced as a lawyer in Ohio.

-Early years
+Early life

 Lambert was born in Pennsboro, West Virginia in 1890.
 He was the son of Isaac H. Lambert (born May 1847) and Mary A. Lambert (born March 1853).
 At the time of the 1900 Census, Lambert was living with his parents and two older brothers on a farm in Clay, West Virginia.
 In 1910, he was living in Clay, West Virginia, with his mother and one older brother (a brakeman for the Baltimore & Ohio Railroad).